 For more information on vicarious trauma and self-care, please visit the following resources:

 Dr. Riess is an Associate Professor of Psychiatry at Harvard Medical School.
 She directs the Empathy & Relational Science Program, conducting research on the neuroscience of emotions and empathy, and is Co-Founder, Chief Scientist and Chairman of Empathetics, LLC.
 She is also a core member of the Research Consortium for Emotional Intelligence and is a faculty member of the Harvard Macy Institute for Physician Leaders.

 Childhood trauma isn’t something you just get over as you grow up.
 Pediatrician Nadine Burke Harris explains that the repeated stress of abuse, neglect and parents struggling with mental health or substance abuse issues has real, tangible effects on the development of the brain.
 This unfolds across a lifetime, to the point where those who’ve experienced high levels of trauma are at triple the risk for heart disease and lung cancer.
 An impassioned plea for pediatric medicine to confront the prevention and treatment of trauma, head-on.

-Annie Lewis-O’Connor, PhD, Director, Coordinated Approach to Recovery and Empowerment (C.A.R.E.)
+Annie Lewis-O’Connor, PhD, Director, Coordinated Approach to Resilience and Empowerment (C.A.R.E.)
 Clinic at Brigham and Women’s Hospital, explains the impact of trauma, violence and abuse on long-term health.